-Workers’ compensation claim administrators can ask people with a work injury claim to attend an Independent Medical Examination (IME).
+Workers’ comp claim administrators can ask people with a work injury claim to attend an Independent Medical Examination (IME).
 The IME exam is a standard procedure and an integral part of your L&I claim.
 This fact remains true during COVID.
 The Department of Labor and Industries (L&I), self-insured employers and their third-party administrators continue to request IME tests during COVID.
 If a work injury claimant refuses to attend without good cause, they may receive a penalty.
 Here, penalties might include a missed-appointment fee or even suspension of benefits under the workers’ compensation claim.

 Many people with a workmans comp claim raised concerns about this issue.
 In fact, here’s a short list of question I heard people ask about their IME exam during COVID-19: